Ted Mosby, Architect: Plot

 At the club, the bouncer (who also refers to "Ted Mosby the Architect") tells them that Ted left with his date to go to her apartment across the street.
-After a bribe of her clutch purse, the bouncer tells Robin where Ted's date lives, and the girls go to the apartment.
+After a bribe from her clutch purse, the bouncer tells Robin where Ted's date lives and the girls go to the apartment.
 Finding the door unlocked, they sneak in and discover Barney in the woman's bed.
-Robin asks where Ted is and Barney replies that Ted is at work.
+Robin asks where Ted is, and Barney replies that Ted is at work.
 Barney then tells them that he has been pretending to be Ted all night, introducing himself as "Ted Mosby, Architect" to the woman at MacLaren's after Ted left.
-Lily reassures Robin that everything is fine because Ted is not cheating on her, but Robin says that she hates how crazy and paranoid she has been acting.
-Lily tells her that people act crazy and paranoid in relationships, and she really misses those feelings.
-Leaving his standard goodbye letter for the woman he just had sex with, Barney, Robin and Lily flee.
+Lily reassures Robin that everything is okay because Ted is not cheating on her, but Robin says she hates how crazy and paranoid she has been acting.
+Lily tells her that people act crazy and paranoid in relationships, and she misses those feelings.
+Leaving his standard goodbye letter for the woman he just had sex with, Barney, Robin, and Lily flee.

-Robin brings donuts and coffee to Ted at work, apologizes for their fight and tells him that she wants to be the person to whom he complains about work.
-Ted shows her an alternate design for the skyscraper that he has been working on, and Future Ted tells his kids that it was the first time he had ever shown his drawings to someone; the skyscraper later ended up being built and he had pointed it out to them when they had previously visited Spokane as a family.
+Robin brings donuts and coffee to Ted at work, apologizes for their fight, and tells him that she wants to be the person to whom he complains about work.
+Ted shows her an alternate design for the skyscraper that he has been working on, and Future Ted tells his kids that it was the first time he had ever shown his drawings to someone; the skyscraper later ended up being built, and he had pointed it out to them when they had previously visited Spokane as a family.

-The woman Barney slept with finds his goodbye letter on the bed, wherein Barney pretended to be a ghost who could only spend a day on Earth every 10 years, and "chose to spend it with [her]."
-However, he slips up as he signs the letter "Barney" (when she thought he was Ted), leaving the girl utterly confused.
+The woman Barney slept with finds his goodbye letter on the bed.
+In it, Barney pretends to be a ghost who could only spend a day on Earth every 10 years and "chose to spend it with [her]."
+However, he slips up as he signs the letter "Barney" (when she thinks he is Ted), leaving the girl utterly confused.